-(F)(2)(v) Other types of innovative schools: Innovation and autonomy in Colorado's public schools is not limited to its charter schools.
-(See Exhibit VI.F(2)v-1 for an overview of options for autonomous schools in Colorado published by members of Colorado's education reform and business communities.)
-Most prominently, the Innovation Schools Act of 2008 (see Exhibit VI.F(2)v-2 for CRS 22-32.5-101 et seq.) provides a means for LEAs to authorize one or more schools to implement a package of waivers from LEA policy, State laws and regulations, and collective bargaining agreement provisions, if applicable.
-The Act is intended to grant schools increased flexibility to meet the changing needs of students, to encourage LEAs to manage diverse portfolios of schools that can meet different needs, and to encourage innovation in areas such as curriculum, educational programs, provision of services, teacher recruitment, hiring, compensation, governance, and school management practices.
-In addition to authorizing individual Innovation Schools, the Act also provides for the authorization of Innovation Zones, consisting of a set of schools with common interests.
+(F)(2)(v) Other Types of Innovative Schools

+Innovation and autonomy in Colorado's public schools is not limited to its charter schools.
+Act of 2008 was passed to give schools increased flexibility to meet the changing needs of students.
+It also encourage LEAs to manage diverse portfolios of schools that can meet different needs, and to encourage innovation in areas such as curriculum, educational programs, provision of services, teacher recruitment, hiring, compensation, governance and school management practices.

+The Innovation Schools Act provides a means for LEAs to authorize one or more schools to implement a package of waivers.
+These waivers are from LEA policy, State laws and regulations and collective bargaining agreement provisions, if applicable.
+In addition to authorizing individual innovation schools, the act also provides for the authorization of innovation zones, consisting of a set of schools with common interests.

+&lt;sup>143 See Appendix Exhibit F-5 for an overview of options for autonomous schools in Colorado published by members of Colorado's education reform and business communities.

 Any public school may apply to its LEA for Innovation School status, and groups of schools may apply for Innovation Zone status.
 LEAs are encouraged to collaborate with their schools to streamline the process.
-The innovation plan must include the school's mission; reason for seeking Innovation School status; proposed innovations; and State, LEA, and collective bargaining agreement waivers required to implement the innovations.
-A majority of the teachers, administrators, and members of the school accountability committee at the school must indicate support for the application.
-It is within the discretion of the LEA to approve the application.
-The LEA's approval of the application results in waiver of the requested LEA policies.
-The LEA then applies to the Colorado State Board of Education for the waivers of State law and regulations on behalf of the school.
-The State Board of Education is required to grant these waivers unless it determines that the waivers are likely to result in a decrease in student achievement or are not fiscally feasible.
-Upon the granting of waivers by the State Board of Education, the question of collective bargaining agreement waivers is presented to bargaining unit members at the school, who must approve such waivers by a 60 percent vote.
-Waivers continue for as long as the school remains an Innovation School.
-Denver Public Schools has granted the Innovation School applications of three schools to date, and the State Board of Education granted waivers from state law and regulations for all three of these schools in 2009.
+The innovation plan must include the school's mission, reason for seeking innovation school status, proposed innovations and State, LEA and collective bargaining agreement waivers required to implement the innovations.
+A majority of the teachers, administrators and members of the school accountability committee at the school must indicate support for the application.
+It is within the discretion of the LEA to approve the application, which results in waiver of the requested LEA policies.
+The LEA then applies to the Colorado State Board of Education for the waivers of State law and regulations on behalf of the school, which the State board is required to grant unless it determines that the waivers are likely to result in a decrease in student achievement or are not fiscally feasible.
+Upon the granting of waivers by the State board, the question of collective bargaining agreement waivers is presented to bargaining unit members at the school, who must approve such waivers by a 60% vote.
+Waivers continue for as long as the school remains an innovation school.